KhaledAshrafH/Students-Registration-System/README.md

     java Main
     ```

-By following these steps, you can deploy and utilize the Student Registration System subsystem, incorporating CI/CD practices and Docker containerization concepts.
+By following these steps, you can deploy and utilize the Student Registration Subsystem, incorporating CI/CD practices and Docker containerization concepts.

 ## Contributing